libigl/libigl-examples/README.md

     make

-## Running

-Most examples will expect you to be in their respect directory and execute the `example` binary.
-For example,
+### Cmake

+Some examples now use cmake to build.
+Compile the dependencies above and then
+issue:

+   cd [example]
+   mkdir build
-    cd embree/
+   cd build
-    ./example
+   cmake ..
+   make